NoniKoli/tesla_ev/README.md

 In the future these may be integrated into frameworks and/or include their own server side/persistence logic.

-## Requirements

- - [tesla_redis]
-    - The `garagedemo/config.lua` offers the ability switch between in-memory (client) persistence and actual persistence using our [tesla_redis] library.
-    - The default configuration is to use in-memory, but if you want to test out [tesla_redis], have a Redis server running on the same machine as the host.
-    - Changing `Config.Garage.DB = DB.Client` to `Config.Garage.DB = DB.Redis` will switch the persitence method.
-    - [tesla_redis] is in early development, currently expects the server to be at `127.0.0.1:6379`.
-The ability to configure [tesla_redis], and change this, is in the works.

-## tesla_ev

 - EV HUD
     - EV vehicles display Whr (watt-hours) energy use
     - This figure is based on "RPMs" and Whr effects battery range